exogen/ava-nock/README.md

 When Nock outputs a response, it is normally minimally altered from how it arrived.
 If the response is compressed, Nock will output an array of encoded buffers.
-By default, ava-nock will instead attempt to decode responses encoded with `gzip` and `deflate` so that fixtures are more easily inspectable.
+By default, ava-nock will instead attempt to decode responses encoded with `gzip`, `deflate`, and `br` so that fixtures are more easily inspectable.
 If successful, the relevant `Content-Encoding` header will also be removed from the saved fixture so that clients don’t attempt to decode it again.

 Set this to `false` to leave responses encoded.